 - Using some medications.
 Antidepressants, antihistamines, and even some sleep aid medication can reduce your cervical mucus.

 - Breastfeeding.
-High levels of the hormone prolactin during lactation can alter the patterns of your cervical mucus meaning a less fluid than usual.
+High levels of the hormone prolactin during lactation can alter the patterns of your cervical mucus meaning less fluid than usual.

 How to check your cervical mucus